Atrijo11/Image_Dehazing_Desmoking/README.md

 Drag and drop your image withhaze in it , to generate a haze free image on the left output panel

 # Use Cases
-Better Visibility on Road
-Better Monitoring of Terrain during Natural Calamity Easier to Pinpoint Victims in case of
+Better Visibility on Road, Better Monitoring of Terrain during Natural Calamity, Easier to Pinpoint Victims in case of, Emergency, Better Surveillance
-Emergency
-Better Surveillance